 Also, when Naveen translates Ray's endearments to Evangeline for Tiana.

 The Unfought: The "Friends On the Other Side".
-Arguably justified in that, once they got what they wanted (Facilier's soul), they had no more reason to harass the heroes.
+Once they got what they wanted (Facilier's soul), they had no more reason to harass the heroes.

 Unfunny: Tiana, occasionally.
 Her status as such is actually something of a plot point - in the end it's not because she doesn't have a sense of humor or fun, it's because she's filed away that sort of thing in order to focus on her ambitions.